SceloNkabinde-95/shakespeare-story-generator/README.md

 We then follow this by storing the speakers' sequence of appearance, taken from phase one's results, in a list format and then run it through the transition matrix algorithm.
 The results of this is saved in a file named speaker_transition_matrix.csv.

-To end this phase we create one transition matrix for each speaker which is accomplished by first merging all the different speeches per speeker into one main list of speeches.
+To end this phase we create one transition matrix for each speaker which is accomplished by first merging all the different speeches per speaker into one main list of speeches.
 Then we further combine the different speeches into an one itemed list of all the different speeches per speaker.
-This allows for creation of a list of all the words that for each speaker.
+This allows for creation of a list of all the words for each speaker.
 Ultimately, we run these lists through the transition matrix algorithm.
 The results are stored in the files first_citizen_transition_matrix.csv, second_citizen_transition_matrix.csv, all_transition_matrix.csv, menenius_transition_matrix.csv, marcius_matrix.csv.